612-306-9558

 The summer weather in Grand Junction can get hot, but not too hot!

 I wrote a post called Grand Junction Weather that summarizes the seasons we experience.
-It outlines the varying temperatures in the Grand Valley (which includes Fruita, Grand Junction and Palisade).
-I also wrote one called Winter Weather in Grand Junction.
+It outlines the varying temperatures in the Grand Valley (which includes Fruita, Grand Junction, and Palisade).
+You can also find information on Winter Weather in Grand Junction.
 Now it’s time to give you some insight on summer weather in Grand Junction.

 Before we came to Grand Junction the first time, we didn’t even know Colorado had high desert.
 We thought it was all about that great “Rocky Mountain high” that John Denver sang about.
 (You can connect with nature in the John Denver Sanctuary in downtown Aspen, CO.
 Cool place!)